-• Fair value of real estate investments
+Fair value of investment properties

-The Administrators of the dominant Company carry out an assessment of the fair value of each property taking into account the most recent independent valuations.
-The Administrators of the dominant Company determine the value of a property within a range of acceptable fair value estimates.
+The Administrators of the Company carry out an assessment of the fair value of each property taking into account the most recent independent valuations, and determine the value of a property within a range of acceptable fair value estimates.

 The best evidence of the fair value of investment properties in an active market is the price of similar assets.
-When making such judgements, the Group uses a series of sources, including:
+The Company determines fair value using a range of fair values.
+When making such judgements, the Company uses a series of sources, including:

-- i.
-The current prices in an active marketplace of different kinds of properties in varying states of repair and different locations, adjusted to reflect differences with the Groups's own assets. - ii.
-The recent prices paid for properties in other, less active marketplaces, adjusted to reflect changes in economic conditions since the transaction date. - iii.
+i.
+The current prices in an active marketplace of different kinds of properties in varying states of repair and different locations, adjusted to reflect differences with the Company's own assets.

+ii.
+The recent prices paid for properties in other, less active marketplaces, adjusted to reflect changes in economic conditions since the transaction date.

+iii.
 The discounting of cash flows based on estimates resulting from the terms and conditions contained in current lease contracts and, where possible, evidence of the market prices of similar properties in the same location, through the use of discount rates that reflect the uncertainty of the time factor.